evroon/bracket/README.md

 The database URL can be specified per environment in the `.env` files (see [config](#config)).

+Read the full documentation about setting up Bracket [in the docs](https://evroon.github.io/bracket/docs/getting-started/installation).

 ## Config
 Copy [ci.env](backend/ci.env) to `prod.env` and fill in the values:
 - `PG_DSN`: The URL of the PostgreSQL database